Lucy Kurien: Founding of Maher

 Sister Lucy established Maher to help destitute women regardless of caste, creed, or religion.
 It took almost seven years to get the needed support, but in 1997, the first Maher house opened in the small village of Vadhu Budruk, on the outskirts of Pune.

 Currently Maher has 46 short-stay and long-stay homes in the Indian states of Jharkhand, Kerala, and Maharashtra.
 In total they house over 893 street children, more than 357 destitute women (including 126 mentally ill women picked from the roadside) and 82 aged/mentally ill destitute men.
 In the short-term, Maher provides immediate shelter and interventions.
 In the long-term, the community focuses on upending India's systemic violence, exploitation, and segregation—of men and women, but also of rich and poor.
 Maher has touched the lives of 85,000+ beneficiaries as of 2017.

-In recognition of her services, Indian President Pranab Mukherjee awarded Sister Lucy Kurien with the Nari Shakti (women empowerment) award on 8 March 2016, in New Delhi.
+In recognition of her services, Indian President Pranab Mukherjee awarded Sister Lucy Kurien with the Nari Shakti Puraskar (women empowerment) award on 8 March 2016, in New Delhi.
 Other prominent awards include the DCCIA Award for Excellence in Social Service 2010 Global Women's Leadership Award 2011, the Paul Harris Fellow and the Vanitha Woman of the Year Award.
 Maher and Sister Lucy have featured several times on Indian television, including the popular show Satyamev Jayate hosted by actor Aamir Khan, and also on Vatican Radio.
 In 2015, Sister Lucy was invited to attend the Clinton Global Initiative.
 In May 2017, Maher was granted a "special consultative status" with the United Nations Economic and Social Council (UN-ECOSOC).

 Sister Lucy has had the opportunity to meet with Pope Francis, Indian Prime Minister Narendra Modi and former US President Bill Clinton on different occasions.

 Interfaith Association for Service to Humanity and Nature

 In February 2017, Sister Lucy Kurien founded the Interfaith Association for Service to Humanity and Nature in Pune, India.

-"We respect and love all religions.
-We never put down anyone’s religion, or uphold one religion to the exclusion of others.
-What we want is to believe and respect interfaith religion, inclusive of all faith traditions.
-In our community spiritual practices, we invoke our prayers to the Divine, rather than invoking any particular name or form of God to the exclusion of others."